meangrinch/LocalLens/README.md

 ### Windows Portable

-Download the standalone zip (NVIDIA GPU or CPU) from the [releases page](https://github.com/meangrinch/LocalLens/releases).
+Download the standalone zip from the releases page: [Releases](https://github.com/meangrinch/LocalLens/releases)

 ### Manual install
 1) Clone and enter the repo